Skip to content

 "Waiting room" — AAB064

-04 · Toilets
+04 · Restrooms

-"Women's toilet" — AAB00A
+"Women's restroom" — AAB00A

-Toilets are identified one by one — women's, men's, accessible.
+Restrooms are identified one by one — women's, men's, accessible.
 The app tells you which specific door is in front of you, without having to feel for pictograms or read tiny labels.

-05 · Accessible toilet
+05 · Accessible restroom

 06 · Confirmation